dustinpfister/blog_posts/_posts/lodash_sample.md

 console.log(grid.rnd('col'));
 ```

-There are many ways to go about crunching this down a little more I am sure.
+There are many ways to go about crunching this down a little more I am sure, but you get the idea.
+I know that it is nice to have a situation in which I am not depending on additional external resources, and as such am juts working directly within javaScripot itself.
+However these days, as I work on more complex projects, I often do just end up making lodash part of the stack, and if it is there I might as well make use of it.